statgen/locuszoom/README.md

 $ npm install
 ```

-Once complete run or `gulp` from the top of the application directory to run all tests and build the following files:
+Once complete run `gulp` from the top of the application directory to run all tests and build the following files:

 * `locuszoom.app.js` - A concatenated app file suitable for use in development
 * `locuszoom.app.min.js` - A concatenated and minified app file suitable for use in production